Japan’s Kenzaburo Oe, awarded Nobel for poetic fiction, dies

 “The humiliation took a firm grip on him and has colored much of his work.
 He himself describes his writing as a way of exorcising demons,” the Swedish Academy said.

-Published in 1958, when Oe was still a university student, the story won Japan’s prestigious Akutagawa prize for new writers.
+“Japanese politicians are not trying to change the situation but only keeping the status quo even after this massive nuclear accident, and even if we all know that yet another accident would simply wipe out Japan’s future,” Oe said.

+Oe, who was 80 then, said his life’s final work is to strive for a nuclear-free world: “We must not leave the problem of nuclear plants for the younger generation.”

-Oe, the third of seven children, was born Jan.
+The third of seven children, Oe was born on Jan.
 31, 1935, in a village on Japan’s southern island of Shikoku.
 At the University of Tokyo, he studied French literature and began writing plays.

 The academy noted that Oe’s work has been strongly influenced by Western writers, including Dante, Poe, Rabelais, Balzac, Eliot and Sartre.